- What is Tinnitus?

 Possible Causes of Tinnitus

-Hearing Loss: Damage to the hair cells in the inner ear can lead to tinnitus as the brain tries to compensate for missing sound signals.
+Hearing loss: Damage to the hair cells in the inner ear can lead to tinnitus as the brain tries to compensate for missing sound signals.

 Tinnitus and Hearing Loss